ADHD and Autism Assessments for Adults

 Successful on paper.
 Struggling behind the scenes.

-Maybe you have started to notice patterns or seem similar behaviours in family members.
+You might have started to notice patterns or seen similar behaviours in family members.

 An assessment isn’t about collecting a label.
 It’s about understanding how your brain works so you can stop fighting against it and start working with it.

-Optimise Psychology provides neuroaffirming ADHD and Autism assessments for adults aged 18 and over.
-You’ll gain clarity, depth, and professional documentation that genuinely reflects your experience.
+Optimise Psychology provides neuroaffirming ADHD and Autism assessments for adults aged 18+, delivered entirely online, giving you clarity, professional guidance, and documentation that genuinely reflects your experience.

 Why This Assessment Is Right For You

 You're here because you want real answers.
-Not a rushed appointment or a tick-box diagnosis, but genuine understanding of how your brain works and what that means for your life.
+Not a rushed appointment or a tick-box diagnosis, but genuine understanding of your cognitive profile and what that means for your life.

 You might be here because: